 A Personal Motivation

 My background is in Statistical Physics.
 I’m, by and large, interested in topics at the interface of physics and computer science.
-I study complex systems, and as a doctoral researcher, I model epidemics at the CS dept.!
+I study complex systems, and as a doctoral researcher, I model epidemics!
 More specifically, I’m working on problems that are basically about phase transitions in networks.
 So, I have some stories about phase transitions to tell you!
-I’ve recently come to this paper, which is new and has a funny title:
+I’ve recently come across this paper, which is new and has a funny title: Love might be a second-order phase transition!
+So, for the first session, I can tell you about different phase transitions and use this paper as a funny example so that you remember what happened in that session.
+I can also tell you about the shape of stories!

 A list of topics (suggestions)

-Oldies but goldies: R. Penrose, The role of aesthetics in pure and applied mathematical research, 1974.
+R. Penrose, The role of aesthetics in pure and applied mathematical research, 1974.
 Penrose tiling are aperiodic tilings obtained using typically 2 isosceles triangles with two types of edge labelings (so 4 types of triangles).

 The Story, Motivation, and Contribution of Nicolas Bourbaki